construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/004_creating_your_brain_wallet.md

 4. **Review account activity** for any suspicious access
 5. **Learn from the experience** to strengthen future security

-## Your Sacred Practice This Week 🧘‍♀️📅
+## Your Aspiringly-Sacred Practice This Week 🧘‍♀️📅

 *"Practice makes perfect, but perfect practice makes permanent." - Vince Lombardi*